schemapress/Schema/readme.txt

 = 1.7.2 =
 * Fix: Shortcades was not excluded from description.
 * Fix: Set publicly_queryable to false in Schema post type to disable creation of single pages.
-* Fix: Removed a notice in AMP pages.
+* Fix: Removed a notice in AMP pages, and fixed markup output.
+* Fix: Media uploader was not working properly in post meta.
+* Enhancement: Improved performance of markup output on AMP pages.
 * Updated the readme.txt file, and pumped the tested WP version to 4.9.8

 = 1.7.1 =